ehsanmdd/Persian-CMS/frontend/README.md

 - farmer motion exit animated not okay.
 - delete product button not work for all data.
 - reverse product list then render the DOM.         fixed
-- check edit modal css in comment component.
+- check edit modal css in comment component.        fixed

 ---------------------------------------------------